23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Brightland

-Readers of last year’s gift guide know that we can’t recommend Brightland’s signature oils and vinegars enough (Katie is even known to gift these sets to loved ones).
+Speaking of oil, readers of last year’s gift guide know that we love recommending Brightland’s signature oils and vinegars.
+(Katie has been known to gift these sets to loved ones).
 This year, we’re giving our drizzle- and dash-obsessed friends The Essential Capsule, which contains two extra virgin olive oils and two zingy, fruit-infused vinegars.

 Caroline’s Cakes 7-Layer Caramel Cake